jCohenou/Machine-Learning-with-Java/README.md

 This text file includes the @relation, @attributes, and @data fields.

 @relation is used somewhat like a title
-@attributes list all the features anly with the types of the features
+@attributes list all the features along with the types of the features
 @data is the raw input of these features

-Since I gave a simplfied explaination of this here is a link with more details http://www.cs.waikato.ac.nz/ml/weka/arff.html
+Since I gave a simplified explanation of this here is a link with more details http://www.cs.waikato.ac.nz/ml/weka/arff.html

-The weather.txt file consist of weather data from april 2015-2017 which was take from https://www.wunderground.com/history/airport/KFAY/2015/4/21/MonthlyCalendar.html?req_city=Fayetteville&req_state=NC&req_statename=&reqdb.zip=28306&reqdb.magic=15&reqdb.wmo=99999&MR=1
+The weather.txt file consist of weather data from April 2015-2017 which was take from https://www.wunderground.com/history/airport/KFAY/2015/4/21/MonthlyCalendar.html?req_city=Fayetteville&req_state=NC&req_statename=&reqdb.zip=28306&reqdb.magic=15&reqdb.wmo=99999&MR=1

 # MachineLearningProject.java

-I will not dive into any of the code but give a brief explaination of the output This is the results of classifying for a windy day
+I will not dive into any of the code but give a brief explanation of the output This is the results of classifying for a windy day

 First 4 are accuracy of 4 different models